Boogiepop Returns: VS Imaginator Part 2: Characters

+Anime

+Episodes 4 to 9 of Boogiepop and Others adapt the two part novel in an abridged form with a present-day setting.

 Major themes

 We are all brainwashed in society, even if we do not normally have an individual we can link with this.

 Allusions/references to other works

 Kadono regularly references Western music – especially rock – in the Boogiepop series.
 This is mostly in the chapter titles, but also in the names of characters.
 The two plots in this title reference Prince: Do U Lie? was from the album Parade, while The Sacrifice of Victor is from Love Symbol.
 The characters frequently reference Sometimes it Snows in April, also from Parade, while some of the events from the volume occur at Paisley Park --- both a song by Prince and the name of his defunct music label.
 In the climax, Boogiepop has Wagner's Die Meistersinger von Nürnberg playing across Paisley Park.

 When Asukai Jin references The Little Prince, by Antoine de Saint-Exupéry.

 Literary significance & criticism

 The character stories in Boogiepop Returns: VS Imaginator Part 2 were well received for drawing in the reader, and for making each character more "distinctive" and "recognizable" than in Boogiepop and Others.
 The troubled nature of the cast were applauded for creating engaging personalities, while psychological development in the story was praised for realizing the characters "in a manner few works manage", and for making the novel successful more than the supernatural elements.
 However, other reviewers criticized the character development for only seeming to advance the character of Asukai Jin.